whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 The wind, chill changeable remnant of the _katabateco_ that had howled through the night, buffeted Zemena and riffled her cloak, sending its hem flapping this way and that as the wind switched.

 Zemena enjoyed the wind, had always enjoyed windy mornings, but something tense loomed in her thoughts today.
-She had watched the review party ride away down the winding lanes of the gardenlands, Corro and Heitor in comfortable proximity, Siscozo and the Tonor&oacute;no scribe escorted by a good dozen soldiers, Sor Won leading a similar detachment of Merideza soldiers and two Hounds.
-The surveyors from both Casses stood with Illiar of the Furnace, gesturing in learned animation down the intended track of the Borax Road.
+She had seen the review party ride away down the winding lanes of the gardenlands: Corro and Heitor in comfortable proximity; Siscozo and the Tonor&oacute;no scribe escorted by a good dozen soldiers; Sor Won leading a similar detachment of Merideza soldiers and two Hounds.
+The surveyors from both Casses rode with Illiar of the Furnace, gesturing in learned animation down the intended track of the Borax Road.

-She watched them leave the gardenlands, small with distance, and wind down through the barren hills and shallow ridges until they were lost to view.
+She had watched them leave the gardenlands, small with distance, and wind down through the barren hills and shallow ridges until they were lost to view.

 There was a step behind her, and she turned to see Firix, accompanied by her secretary Gonsevero.
 Firix seemed in good spirits, as was her right—_we owe you a great deal, Ambassador_—but Zemena could not warm to the woman.
 She looked more closely at Firix, and saw the strain of some concealed excitement.

 Zemena summoned her _imtir_, letting the mnemonics form all around her.
 She delegated conversation to a light social persona within her mind, and put her _imtir_ to the task of studying Firix.

 Slowly, under the cover of that modest social chatter, Zemena integrated observations: minute details of face and voice and posture, word choice, conversational flow.
 As she did so she became more alarmed.
-The strain she had seen in Firix was a strongly controlled suspense—something had not _yet_ happened, Zemena realized.
+The strain she had seen in Firix was a strongly controlled _suspense_—something had not yet happened, Zemena realized.
 She began to delve into that.
 In brief exasperation, she realized that if only Firix were Humano, she could Sing into the Ambassador&#8217;s _imtir_.

-It was a briefly chilling thought: _Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable_ imtir_-blind individual?_
+It was a briefly chilling thought: <i>Have we so specialized ourselves that we are at a disadvantage when dealing with a formidable</i> imtir<i>-blind individual?</i>

 Her concentration was almost broken as Patru and Alesa walked up the steps as well. _I do not need you here_, she thought; and then, _or do I?_ She nodded with her surface personality, and spoke with them comfortably, letting Firix to engage Patru in conversation.